 Create a profile in OrgSync using your UC Davis login and password to get the best experience using the site.
 Once you are logged in you can send messages directly to the leaders of organizations you are interested in learning more about.

-Contact organizations you are interested in learning more about
+Contact student organizations you are interested in learning more about

 In your message, introduce yourself and share that you are interested in learning more about the organization.
 Ask if there are any upcoming meetings or events you might be able to attend to meet the members and learn about the organization.
 Most organizations are always looking for new members, so they will be excited that you are interested in their group!